 The literature consistently states that HPAM experiences degradation when ferrous iron reacts with dissolved oxygen (Pye 1967; Shupe 1981; Ramsden and McKay 1986; Levitt et al. 2011; Seright and Skjevrak 2015).
 If increased polymer degradation resulted in less polymer detected, we might conclude that oxidative degradation was an important contributor to the observed HPAM adsorption values.
-However, TOC analysis should detect degraded (low-molecular-weight) HPAM as well as undergraded (high-molecular-weight) HPAM.
+However, total organic carbon analysis should detect degraded (low-Mw) HPAM as well as undegraded (high-Mw) HPAM.
 Consequently, an alternative mechanism or mechanisms must be envisioned for the polymer loss.

-On the basis of our results, we envision that multiple mechanisms are involved in polymer retention.
+Based on our results, we envision that multiple mechanisms are involved in polymer retention.
 First, a basic affinity of HPAM for pyrite and siderite must be important.
-This fact is evident because adsorption increased substantially with increased iron-mineral content, both with pyrite and siderite and during both aerobic and anaerobic conditions (Table 3 and Fig. 2).
-Surface area could make part of the contribution to the total increase, because surface area increases with increased iron-mineral content (Table 1).
-However, the effect of iron mineral is more prominent, because sand with pyrite that has lower surface area induced higher retention than sand mixed with siderite under the same iron content.
-Second, the presence of ferric iron (Fe^{3+}) appears to play a role.
+This fact is evident because adsorption increased substantially with increased iron mineral content, both with pyrite and siderite and both during aerobic and anaerobic conditions (Table 3 and Fig. 2).
+Second, the presence of ferric iron (Fe3+) appears to play a role.
 We suggest that aerobic pyrite results in generation of ferric iron (Fe3+) in the solution (Table 4).
 As observed by Seright and Skjevrak (2015), this Fe3+ complexes with and removes HPAM from solution.
-In contrast, for anaerobic pyrite, even though a large concentration of ferrous iron (Fe2+) dissolves (Table 4), Fe^{2+} does not crosslink with HPAM, so less polymer is lost (compared with the aerobic case).
-For the cases with siderite, the iron is bound so tightly by the carbonate that very little iron enters solution (Table 4)-so no iron reacts with oxygen to form Fe3+, and no additional polymer losses are attributed to complexation with Fe3+.
+In contrast for anaerobic pyrite, even though a large concentration of ferrous iron (Fe2+) dissolves (Table 4), Fe2+ does not crosslink with HPAM, so less polymer is lost (compared with the aerobic case).
+For the cases with siderite, the iron is bound so tightly by the carbonate that very little iron enters solution (Table 4)-so no iron reacts with oxygen to form Fe3+ and no additional polymer losses are attributed to complexation with Fe3+.
 Third, increased salinity associated with iron dissolution may decrease the hydrodynamic polymer size-allowing more polymer molecules to adsorb on a given surface (as shown by Zhang and Seright 2014), and ultimately resulting in higher retention.